Administration

 Mr. Antonio Santana

-There’s a lot to be proud of in South Country, and it remains a true privilege to serve this community as your superintendent of schools.
+As always, there is lots to be proud of and it really is a great pleasure serving this community as your superintendent of schools.

 Antonio Santana